ScilifelabDataCentre/genome-portal/hugo/content/species/parnassius_mnemosyne/_index.md

 - <p> Höglund, J., Dias, G., Olsen, R. A., Soares, A., Bunikis, I., Talla, V., & Backström, N. (2024).
 A Chromosome-Level Genome Assembly and Annotation for the Clouded Apollo Butterfly (<i>Parnassius mnemosyne</i>): A Species of Global Conservation Concern.
 Genome Biology and Evolution, 16(2), evae031. <a href="https://doi.org/10.1093/gbe/evae031"> https://doi.org/10.1093/gbe/evae031</a> </p>

-If you have used the pages for this species in the Genome Portal, please refer to it in-text as: "The *Parnassius mnemosyne* entry in the Swedish Reference Genome Portal ([access date YYYY-MM-DD])." and use the following for the bibliography:
+If you have used the pages for this species in the Genome Portal, please refer to it in-text as: "The *Parnassius mnemosyne* entry in the Swedish Reference Genome Portal (access date)." and use the following for the bibliography:

-- <p> Swedish Reference Genome Portal ([access date YYYY-MM-DD]), SciLifeLab Data Centre, version ([version number]) from <a href="https://www.genomes.scilifelab.se">https://www.genomes.scilifelab.se</a>.
-RRID:XXXXXX.
+- <p> Swedish Reference Genome Portal (access date), SciLifeLab Data Centre, version (version number) from <a href="https://genomes.scilifelab.se">https://genomes.scilifelab.se</a>, RRID:SCR_026008.

 #### References